quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## datagrams_received {#transport-datagramsreceived}
 Importance: Extra

-When we receive one or more UDP-level datagrams from the socket.
+When one or more UDP-level datagrams are received from the socket.
 This is useful for determining how datagrams are passed to the user space stack from the OS.

 Definition: